-- Set a due date and time
+- Set a due date and time for a task

-- Attach a label
+- Attach a label to a task

-- Assign it to a coworker
+- Assign a task to a collaborator

 Just type (or dictate) all the details into a single line.
 The smart Quick Add will automatically recognize and highlight each piece of information and add it to your task accordingly.
 Particularly handy when adding tasks on your mobile device.